 The entire Rotary Club of Bainbridge Island was honored as a community leader in philanthropy through its generous programs and activities, the most visible one being the annual Rotary Auction & Rummage Sale held each summer.
 The event is one of the most successful and long-running community events on the island, giving back hundreds of thousands of dollars to the community each year.

-2009 Outstanding Bainbridge Philanthropists: Steve and Harriet Davis
+2009 Outstanding Bainbridge Philanthropists: Steve & Harriet Davis

 Steve and Harriet Davis have served as volunteers, board members, campaign chairs, and advisors for many Bainbridge Island nonprofits.
 Between Steve and Harriet’s involvement in a long list of local organizations, they have touched the lives of nearly every Bainbridge Island resident.